Home / Journals / CMC / Vol.24, No.1, 2011

 CMC-Computers, Materials & Continua, Vol.24, No.1, pp. 15-42, 2011, DOI:10.3970/cmc.2011.024.015

 Abstract In this article, explicit transient solutions for one-dimensional wave propagation behavior in multi-layered structures are presented.
 One of the objectives of this study is to develop an effective analytical method for constructing solutions in multilayered media.
 Numerical calculations are performed by three methods: the generalized ray method, numerical Laplace inversion method (Durbin's formula), and finite element method (FEM).
 The analytical result of the generalized ray solution for multilayered structures is composed of a matrix-form Bromwich expansion in the transform domain.
 Every term represents a group of waves, which are transmitted or reflected through the interface.
-The matrix representation of the… More >
+More >

 • Open AccessOpen Access